hutch/xamplr-pp/README.md

 can be run using 'make sax' (look in the Makefile to see how it is used)

-== STATUS
+## STATUS

-xamplr-pp  has been in daily use in a SaaS content management system since about 2004.
+xamplr-pp  has been in production use in a SaaS content management system since about 2004.
 It is an integral component of xamplr.
 Unfortunately documentation is sparse.

-xamplr-pp has passed all unit tests using Ruby 1.6.7, 1.8.6, 1.8.7 on Linux and OS X. It has not even been tried on Ruby 1.9.1 at this point.
+xamplr-pp works using Ruby 1.9.1 on OS X and Linux.
+It has, in the past, worked under Ruby 1.6.7, 1.8.6, 1.8.7 on Linux and OS X. If it no longer does, it will be and easy fix -- let me know.

 The unit tests require Lapidary (remember that?).
-Run these by typing 'make ut' on the command line in the installation directory.
+No idea if they still work.

 xamplr-pp is not a validating parser, in fact, it doesn't enforce some wellformedness rules.
 DOCTYPE definitions are passed